albertkantwi/to_do_list/README.md

 # 📖 To-Do list <a name="about-project"></a>

 - This website shows a sneak peek into the projects I have developed, showcasing my skills in HTML, CSS, javascript and webpack.

+This is a simple daily activities website that shows what goes on withing a particular day.
+It has 'add task section' where you can add new task.
+A 'form section' where your added task displys and 'clear section' for end of daily activities deletion.

 With a passion for web development, I have honed my expertise in these technologies to create stunning and functional websites.

 ## 🛠 Built With <a name="built-with"></a>